balenaltd/handbook/balenaLabs.md

 _Explore and communicate the potential of the balena platform, accelerating its full realization_

 ## Introduction
 balenaLabs (Labs) is an autonomous, public-facing, research and experimentation team within balena.
 We’re the most demanding users, and yet friendly.
 We’re balena’s biggest fans, its harshest critics, and have the responsibility of making sure that feedback is heard and actioned.

 We go out into the world, demonstrate the potential of balena, gain attention, get feedback, and bring back our learnings to inspire and educate our team.

-We build cool stuff and show it off, we make edge computing more accessible for our customers, and we make life easier for our users.
+We build cool stuff using devices we have at home and show it off, we make edge computing more accessible for our customers, and we make life easier for our users.
 We’re bringing people together into a new community to figure out this new industry and make IoT projects successful.
 We’re exploring and communicating the potential of the balena platform, with the aim of accelerating its full realization.
+To name a few of ways we interact with the public,

+- we write blog posts: sometimes about product features, but more usually about [projects](https://www.balena.io/blog/show-tell-a-steampunk-desktop-background-radiation-monitor/) and new [balenaBlocks](https://www.balena.io/blog/how-to-make-your-own-balenablocks-simple-drop-in-edge-app-functionality/)
+- we hang out in the [project clinic](https://www.youtube.com/watch?v=x-4ZuCa8Y-Y) to answer project questions and show off our projects
+- we write [build logs](https://forums.balena.io/t/bluetooth-low-energy-ble-locating-using-ml/343865) in the forums and encourage others to do so.

 ## If you’ve just joined…
 Welcome!
 You may be wondering where to start.
 First and foremost it’s important you understand the product(s); take some time to try everything balena offers and figure out its purpose.
 The company mission is to reduce friction for fleet owners, and everything you see should fit that.
 As a member of the Labs team you’ll be operating in some part as a tame balena customer who wants to make the product better, so you’ll need to be able to put yourself in those shoes.